 Unfortunately, at 5’5″, his height was a major roadblock in his way.

 Nevertheless, Brandon Todd proved that there are no boundaries to what you can accomplish when you truly want something.

 Get ready for some inspiration.

 The Quest for Dunking

-After numerous failed attempts at dunking a basketball, Brandon questioned whether he would ever be able to successfully complete a dunk.
-Fortunately, he did not allow his past failures to continue to haunt him.
+After numerous failed attempts at dunking, Brandon started questioning whether he would ever be able to complete his mission.
+Fortunately, he did not let his past failures to continue to haunt him.

 As a testament to the benefits of an effective training regimen, Brandon can now consistently dunk a basketball on a regular basis.

 I decided to post this story for you because I wanted you to see that it’s not impossible for you to dunk, even if you’re short.